Accenture/mercury-nodejs/guides/CHAPTER-3.md

         - "Expires: Thu, 01 Jan 1970 00:00:00 GMT"
 ```

-## Feature variation from the Mercury 3.0 for Java implementation
+## Feature variation from the Java version

 The "threshold" parameter in the REST endpoint definition is not supported in the Node.js version.